 The Energy Regulation and Markets Review: France

 The energy market in France has undergone a progressive liberalisation as a result of the European plan to establish a unique energy market that would end national monopolies.
-This has naturally led to an important legislative and regulatory change, which was codified by an Order dated 9 May 2011 and which created the legislative part of the French Energy Code.2 This Code sets out provisions relating to electricity, gas, renewable energy, hydropower, oil and both heating and cooling networks.
+This has naturally led to an important legislative and regulatory change, which was codified by Order No. 2011-504 of 9 May 2011, which created the legislative part of the French Energy Code.
+This Code sets out provisions relating to electricity, gas, renewable energy, hydropower, oil and both heating and cooling networks.

 This chapter focuses mainly on electricity and gas markets since they are the markets that have been affected the most by these changes.
 It should be underlined, however, that the other sources of energy are also subject to specific regulation.

-Although significant progress had been made, the European Commission adopted the Third Energy Package to further liberalise the energy market, which included two new Directives5 replacing the former electricity and gas Directives.
-These were transposed into French law on 7 December 2010 by a new law commonly referred to as Law NOME,6 which led to the removal of several obstacles to the development of competition in the French electricity market.
-Greater price liberalisation for industrial and residential customers has been achieved, notably by requiring EDF to sell a substantial part of its existing nuclear facilities to alternative suppliers at a regulated price, between January 2011 and 2025, so as to allow alternative suppliers to compete fairly with the historical supplier.
+Although significant progress had been made, the European Commission adopted the Third Energy Package to further liberalise the energy market, which included two new Directives4 replacing the former electricity and gas Directives.
+These were transposed into French law on 7 December 2010 by a new law commonly referred to as the NOME Law,5 which led to the removal of several obstacles to the development of competition in the French electricity market.
+Greater price liberalisation for industrial and residential customers has been achieved, notably by requiring EDF to sell a substantial part of its existing nuclear facilities to alternative suppliers at a regulated price, between January 2011 and 2025, to allow alternative suppliers to compete fairly with the historical supplier.

-Finally, France launched an energy transition with the adoption of Law No. 2015-992 on 17 August 2015.
-This Law established new rules supporting renewable energy production and stated ambitious objectives that were specified by the multi-annual energy programming for the period 2016–2023.
+Finally, France launched an energy transition with the adoption of Law No. 2015-992 on 17 August 2015 (the Law on Energy Transition), establishing new rules supporting renewable energy production and setting out ambitious objectives, which were specified in multi-annual energy programming for the period 2016–2023.

 i The regulators

-Compliance with the new energy market regulations is mainly controlled by the Commission of Regulation of Energy (CRE), the sectoral regulator, which was created by the Law dated 10 February 2000.7 Its overall mission is to 'contribute to the proper operation of the electricity and natural gas markets, to the benefit of final customers'.
+Compliance with the new energy market regulations is mainly controlled by the Energy Regulatory Commission (CRE), the sectoral regulator, which was created by the Law dated 10 February 2000.6 Its overall mission is to 'contribute to the proper operation of the electricity and natural gas markets, to the benefit of final customers'.

 The CRE is principally in charge of: